nestybox/sysbox/docs/README.md

 -   [Sysbox Quick Start Guide](quickstart/README.md)

     -   Start here if new to Sysbox; has lots of examples on how to use it.
+Assumes you've already [installed it](user-guide/install.md).

 -   [Sysbox User Guide](user-guide/README.md)

-    -   Provides detailed info and details on Sysbox's features and functionality.
+    -   Provides detailed info and details on Sysbox's installation, features and functionality.

 -   [Sysbox Developers Guide](developers-guide/README.md)